 By Dr. Jay Lehr & Tom Harris

-Dr. Jay Lehr is Senior Policy Advisor with the Ottawa, Canada-based International Climate Science Coalition (ICSC).
+Dr. Jay Lehr is Senior Policy Advisor with of the Ottawa, Canada-based International Climate Science Coalition (ICSC).
 Tom Harris is Executive Director of ICSC.

 The views and opinions expressed in this commentary are those of the author and do not necessarily reflect the official position of Citizens Journal.

 Get Citizensjournal.us Headlines free SUBSCRIPTION.
 Keep us publishing – DONATE